 It can be hard finding plants that last through the winter in zone 4.
-It can be just as daunting finding plants that thrive in the shade.
+It can be just as daunting to find plants that thrive in the shade.
 If you know where to look, however, your options for zone 4 shade gardening are pretty great.
 Keep reading to learn more about picking cold hardy plants for a shade garden, particularly shade plants for zone 4.

 Zone 4 Shade Gardening

 Choosing cold hardy plants for a shade garden need not be a daunting task.
-There are actually plenty of zone 4 shade-loving plants out there:
+There are actually plenty of zone 4 shade loving plants out there:

 Hosta – Available in hundreds of varieties with varying shade requirements.

 Bleeding Heart – Beautiful, signature flowers, partial to full shade.

 Japanese Painted Fern – Full shade or some sun if the soil is kept moist.

 Ajuga – Tolerates full sun to full shade.

 Foamflower – Groundcover that prefers partial to heavy shade.

 Astilbe – Likes rich, moist soil and full shade.